hakkudeus/Air-Alert/Readme.md

 As you may seen from the source code, it uses unofficial (currently) data source and it may be unreliable and as of now it lacks one of features, including:
 * threat status for Crimea;
 * sub-region threat statuses;
 > **Do not** use this app as a main source of information.
-You may put as a demonstration piece on your retro-workstation, however consider checking with official/professional sources.
+You may put it as a demonstration piece on your retro-workstation, however consider checking with official/professional sources.

 Windows Defender might report the installer/app on modern OS'es (Windows 10 & 11) as suspicious due to (as far as i can guess) lack of digital certificates on executables.
 I have reported this issue to Microsoft, but if the problem persists and you know how to fix, let me know.